School and college transport

 Before you apply for a school place, you need to consider how you will transport your child to school, taking into account any potential transport costs.
 School admissions and school transport policies are set by various pieces of legislation.
 School admission applications are calculated using a straight line distance.
 School transport applications are assessed using an in-house GIS mapping system that measures the nearest available walking route.

 Since September 2015 travel assistance has only been offered to pupils attending their nearest school.
-For further information on how our policies are administered, please read the information below or telephone 0300 123 7039 and ask to speak to a member of the transport team.

 Making a payment online